 In 1983, Texas Instruments made a significant step in its development.
 Until then, producing only individual parts and components for PCs, in the early 80s, TI introduced the first classic and portable computers.
 Although its development did not gain popularity and widespread use, the step was marked by a change in the emblem.

-The logo became much brighter and clearer, demonstrating the growth and expansion of the corporation—the increase in its weight in the electronics market.
-The contour of the state and the letter ‘i’ are painted red, while the ‘t’ remains white.
-The combination of colors corresponds to the state flag.
+The logo became much brighter and clearer, demonstrating the corporation’s growth and expansion and its increased weight in the electronics market.
+The contour of the state and the letter “i” are painted red, while the ‘t’ remains white.
+The color combination corresponds to the state flag.

 Different colors for the letters allowed for a more precise distinction between the two symbols nested within each other.

 The corporation’s name became larger and was arranged on two levels.
-The letters took on a saturated black color.
-Changes in the layout made the logo more convenient for placement on various surfaces.
+The letters turned a saturated black.
+Changes to the layout made the logo more convenient to place on various surfaces.

 Font and Colors

 The combination of red, white, and black in the logo makes the inscription very contrasting and attractive.
 Each color demonstrates one aspect of the corporation.
-Red shows that the company’s products aid in fast calculations and the operation of computing technology.
+Red indicates that the company’s products enable fast calculations and the operation of computing technology.
 Black gives an understanding of the global scale and scope of production.
 White is a symbol of research and products ready to receive and process data.

 The font is similar to Hess Old Style RR Bold.
 The sharp, antique serifs take the viewer back 100 years to the time of the corporation’s foundation.